vmaleze/opentelemetry-hands-on/README.md

 - microservices: 4 Spring Boot applications
 - observability: configuration of the observability stack
 - presentation-slides: the presentation in format [Slidev](https://sli.dev/)
-- signoz: configuration of Signoz
+- signoz: configuration of SigNoz
 - traffic-simulation: script to simulate the traffic on the microservices

 The presentation slides are available on [GitHub Pages](https://vmaleze.github.io/opentelemetry-hands-on/).